 In Europe, the war did not fully begin until 1756, when British-allied Frederick II of Prussia invaded the neutral state of Saxony.
 As a result of this invasion, a massive coalition of France, Austria, Russia, and Sweden attacked Prussia and the few German states allied with Prussia.
 The ruler of Austria, Maria Theresa, hoped to conquer the province of Silesia, which had been lost to Prussia in a previous war.
-In the European war, the British monetarily supported the Prussians, as well as the minor western German states of Hesse-Kassel and Braunschwieg-Wolfbüttel.
+In the European war, the British monetarily supported the Prussians, as well as the minor western German states of Hesse-Kassel and Braunschweig-Wolfenbüttel.
 These subsidy payments enabled the smaller German states to fight France and allowed the excellent Prussian army to fight against the large enemy alliance.

 The Seven Years’ War ended with the peace treaties of Paris and Hubertusburg in 1763.
 The British received much of Canada and North America from the French, while the Prussians retained the important province of Silesia.
-This gave the British a larger empire than they could control, which contributed to tensions leading to revolution.
+This gave the British a larger empire than they could control, which contributed to tensions that would lead to revolution.
 In particular, it exposed divisions within the newly expanded empire, including language, national affiliation, and religious views.
 When the British captured Quebec in 1760, a newspaper distributed in the colonies to celebrate the event boasted: “The time will come, when Pope and Friar/Shall both be roasted in the fire/When the proud Antichristian whore/will sink, and never rise more.”32

 American colonists rejoiced over the defeat of Catholic France and felt secure that the Catholics in Quebec could no longer threaten them.
-Of course, the American colonies had been a haven for religious minorities since the seventeenth century.
-Early religious pluralism served as evidence of an “American melting pot” that included Catholic Maryland.
+Of course, some American colonies had been a haven for religious minorities since the seventeenth century.
+Catholic Maryland, for example, evidenced early religious pluralism.
 But practical toleration of Catholics existed alongside virulent anti-Catholicism in public and political arenas.
 It was a powerful and enduring rhetorical tool borne out of warfare and competition between Britain and France.

 VI.
 Pontiac’s War

 Relationships between colonists and Native Americans were complex and often violent.
 In 1761, Neolin, a prophet, received a vision from his religion’s main deity, known as the Master of Life.
-The Master of Life told Neolin that the only way to enter Heaven would be to cast off the corrupting influence of Europeans, by expelling the British from Indian country: “This land where ye dwell I have made for you and not for others.
-Whence comes it that ye permit the Whites upon your lands…Drive them out, make war upon them.”26 Neolin preached the avoidance of alcohol, a return to traditional rituals, and pan-Indian unity to his disciples, including Pontiac, an Ottawa leader.
+The Master of Life told Neolin that the only way to enter heaven would be to cast off the corrupting influence of Europeans by expelling the British: “This land where ye dwell I have made for you and not for others.
+Whence comes it that ye permit the Whites upon your lands. . . .
+Drive them out, make war upon them.”33 Neolin preached the avoidance of alcohol, a return to traditional rituals, and unity among Indigenous people to his disciples, including Pontiac, an Ottawa leader.

-VIII.
+IX.
 Reference Material